powershell1/powershell1/README.md

 ### Hi there 👋
-#### My name is _Pummiphach_ or you can call me _Pum_.
+#### My name is _Puntharee_ or you can call me _Grace_.
-- I'm Bangkok Christian College student
+- I'm St.Francis Xavier student
-- I'm studying in grade 7
+- I'm studying in grade 12
-- My mentor teacher is wa-ni-da
-- I'm love beautiful girl, chicken, chip, pepsi, anime, programing and game
+- I'm love reading, green curry with chicken giblets, genshin impact and my family
-- I'm hate cockroach, centipede, reading and test
+- I'm hate cockroach, centipede and writing

 #### About me
 - 🔭 I’m currently working on javascript backend
 - 🤔 I'm currently learning java, c#, python, swift
-- 📫 You can contract me from school mail _175\_40628@st.bcc1852.com_, or my personal mail _pummiphach@hotmail.com_
+- 📫 You can contract me from my personal mail _puntharee2005@gmail.com_ or my phonenumber _063-351-5432_
 - 😄 Fun fact: did you know in javascript _"1" + 1 = 11_ but _"5" - 2 = 3_ and _[] != []_